10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 5. Consider using `googletag.pubads().collapseEmptyDivs();` to ensure that ad slots that probably won't fill take up no height and width on the page.

 ##### _Handling Web Fonts_
 Handling FOUT (Flash of Unstyled Text) and FOIT (Flash of Invisible Text) have become a much discussed topic recently.
 It's important to be aware that your page could subscribe to either of the unwanted side-effects of embedding custom fonts.
-Here's what you an do to mitigate those effects:
+Here's what you can do to mitigate those effects:

 1. Use `font-display: swap` if your fonts are hosted locally.
 2. Where possible, preload font files using the `<link rel="preload"/>` schema in conjuction with `font-display: optional`